entelect-incubator/.NET-Template/README.md

 ### **Core**

 This layer contains all business logic.
-It is dependent on the core/domain layer, but has no dependencies on any other layer or project.
+It is dependent on the core/domain layer but has no dependencies on any other layer or project.
 This layer defines interfaces that are implemented by outside layers.
-For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.
+For example, if the application needs to access a notification service, a new interface would be added to the application and implementation would be created within the infrastructure.

 ### **Infrastructure**